 Instructions

-• In a large bowl or bowl of a stand mixer, combine yeast and 1/2 cup warm water.
-Let sit 5 minutes until yeast begins to foam.
+• In a large bowl, combine yeast and 1/2 cup warm water.
+Let sit for 5 minutes until foamy.

-• Add remaining 1 1/4 cups warm water, 2 tablespoons olive oil, flour and salt.
-Use a wooden spoon or dough hook attachment to stir until a dough forms.
+• Add remaining 1 1/4 cups warm water, 2 tablespoons olive oil, flour, and salt.
+Stir until a dough forms.

-• Bake focaccia 30 minutes until golden brown.
-Drizzle with more olive oil just before serving.
+• Bake for 30 minutes until golden brown.
+Drizzle with more olive oil before serving.

 Notes